lmas/thesis/thesis.typ

 foot traffic but no other obvious patterns are visible in the plot.
 All methods seems to agree on the point anomaly "spike" near the 8000'th time mark and also for the contextual "drop" after the 16000'th mark.
-A random remark is that turning of normalisation seemed to produce the most confident result.
+A random remark is that turning off normalisation seemed to produce the most confident result.

 It is hard to provide any more meaningful observations without access to the